Akraftt/IOT_Sensors/README.md

 **Fig.4 DHT11 Sensor**

-The MCP9700 TO-92 is a small temperature sensor module commonly used in electronic projects.
-With its compact form factor and straightforward interface, it provides accurate temperature measurements.
-Its TO-92 package allows for easy integration into circuits, making it an ideal choice for temperature sensing applications.
+The DHT11 sensor is a commonly used module for measuring temperature and humidity in electronic projects.
+It is a cost-effective sensor that provides reliable and accurate readings.
+With its compact size and simple interface, the DHT11 sensor is widely employed in applications where monitoring environmental conditions is necessary.

 <a href="url"><img src="https://www.electrokit.com/uploads/productimage/41019/41019110-1.jpg" align="middle" height="600" width="800" ></a>